Skip to main content

 XDE Workbench

-XDE Workbench is a command dedicated to the creation of the XDE physics simulations.
+Named XDE Workbench, this command dedicates to the creation of the XDE physics simulations.
 It is the place to:

 • Create kinematics constraints